-However, at its meeting of 23 March 2009 the board of directors, based on previous reports from the audit and compliance committee and the appointments and remuneration committee, from their respective sessions on 17 March, resolved to approve new Rules and Regulations.

-The amendments aim to adapt certain aspects of its internal rules to Bylaws approved at the annual general meeting on 21 June 2008.
+At its meeting of 23 March 2009, the board of directors, based on prior reports from the audit and compliance committee and the appointments and remuneration committee, from their respective sessions on 17 March, resolved to approve the amendments to the Rules and Regulations of the Board.
+The amendments to the previous rules and regulations aimed to adapt certain aspects of its internal rules to the Bylaws approved at the annual general meeting on 21 June 2008.